boltops-tools/sonic/docs/_docs/how-it-works.md

 ### Internals

-The process that I outline in the [Why]({% link _docs/why.md %}) about clicking around is close to the logic that actually takes place in the tool but it is actually slightly different.
+The process that I outline in the [Why]({% link _docs/why.md %}) about clicking around is close to the logic that actually takes place in the tool.
 Here's an overview of what actually happens internally for those who are interested.

 Steps: